NuGet/NuGet.Client/src/NuGet.Core/NuGet.CommandLine.XPlat/external/docs.md

 ## Description

-The `dotnet nuget list source` command will list all existing sources from your NuGet configuration files.
+The `dotnet nuget list source` command lists all existing sources from your NuGet configuration files.

 ## Options

 - **`--format`**

   Applies to the list action.
 Accepts two values: Detailed (the default) and Short.